 Copying & Printing

 The Law Library has a combined photocopier/printer available for use by its patrons.
 The charge is 10¢ per page.
-Printing and scanning are available from the Library’s patron workstations.
+Printing and scanning are only available from the Library’s patron workstations.

 Michael J. Malone Douglas County Law Library